ap439111/Sentiment-Analysis-Model-AmazonSageMaker/README.md

 The enitre process adopted are carried out in one notebook and other supporting python scripts for the model deployment and web app.

         1. SageMaker Project.ipynb: The main notebook for the exeution of the project .
-        2.  train/train.py, train/model.py, and train/requirements.txt: python scripts to train the model
+        2.  train/train.py, train/model.py, and train/requirements.txt: python scripts and a text file to train the model
-        3. EDA.ipynb: Exploratory data analysis of the cleaned data is carried out in this notebook.
+        3.  serve/model.py, serve/predict.py, serve/utils.py, and serve/requirements.txt: python scripts and text file to predict.
-        4. Data_modeling: Data scaling and machine learning models are trained in this notebook
+        4.  website/index.html: html file for web app

-        The data files are explained in details in the notebooks as well as in the project_capstone.pdf file.
+        The data files are explained in details in the notebook.

-Step-by-step description of the entire process adopted in the project is explained in the file **project_capstone.pdf** and a [bolgpost](https://anup-pandey123.medium.com/starbucks-capstone-challenge-4a763b207985).
+Step-by-step description of the entire process adopted in the project is explained in the file ** SageMaker Project.ipynb **.

 <a name="python_libraries"></a>
 ## Python Libraries